Program Overview

 Applicants will apply directly to the Army Clinical Internship Psychology Programs through an Army health care recruiter.
 The APPI packet and other materials listed below will be submitted directly through the Army Health Care Recruiter and will be forwarded to an Army Psychology Internship Selection Board which will include Directors of Training of the individual Army internship programs.
 Applicants should also submit materials directly to BAMC through the online APPI application.
 HPSP scholarship students are required to rank all five of the Army sites on the APPIC Match List.
 Candidates who have no commitment to Army service prior to Match Day are encouraged to rank all five Army sites, but are under no obligation to do so, and may list only the sites to which they would like to apply.

-Any interested graduate student is encouraged to contact the Department of Behavioral Medicine Internship Training Director to learn more about applying to this program and the overall Army Psychology system.
+Any interested graduate student is encouraged to contact the Department of Behavioral Health Internship Training Director to learn more about applying to this program and the overall Army Psychology system.
 Students may also visit Brooke Army Medical Center and our providers will meet with students to discuss their interest in military psychology as time allows.
 Students who want to visit the facility should contact the Training Director regarding working hours and staff availability.
 These visits are for the students to gather information about our site.
 No interviews will be conducted during these times.

 After the initial APPI applications are reviewed, candidates will be contacted to coordinate interviews.
 In person and virtual interviews will be conducted by invitation only on the dates found in the beginning of this section.
 For candidates not able to attend the invitational interview day, alternate virtual interviewing of applicants may be accommodated on a case by case basis.
 The Army Psychology Internship Selection Board usually meets in January of the training year.
 The Board will review candidate application packets and discuss applicant qualifications.
 Final selections will be made using the APPIC match process.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information for any intern applicant.

 Application Materials

-- Completed APPIC Application for Psychology Internship (AAPI) form.
+1. Completed APPIC Application for Psychology Internship (AAPI) form.
 Copies of this form may be downloaded from the Forms page at www.appic.org, or from gram Training Directors.

-- Vita or resume outlining educational and employment experiences.
+2. Vita or resume outlining educational and employment experiences.

-- Letter of interest.
+3. Letter of interest.

-- Official transcripts of graduate work.
+4. Official transcripts of graduate work.

-- Certification of Internship Eligibility (included in the AAPI form) completed by your academic Training Director.
+5. Certification of Internship Eligibility (included in the AAPI form) completed by your academic Training Director.

-- Three letters of reference.
+6. Three letters of reference.

 Application Deadline